sfalmo/rasp-from-scratch/README.md

 $ docker build -t <rasp tag> rasp
 ```

-This sets up the directory structure for RASP runs, copies all the run and plotting scripts, copies the necessary binaries and run tables from the WRF image, sets up the RASP region and runs `geogrid.exe` on it.
+This sets up the directory structure for RASP runs with all necessary binaries and run tables from the WRF image as well as the RASP plotting environment.
+Copying the geographical data into the container and unzipping it will take a long time, so please be patient again.
+The region is automatically initialized by running `geogrid.exe`.

 Finally, in a second build stage, only the necessary artifacts are copied over from the first stage so that the final image remains at an optimal size.

 ### Adapt to your own region

-You can easily provide your own region by modifying the contents of `TIR` (which is the region I use) and rerunning the previous `docker build` command
+You can easily provide your own region by modifying the contents of `TIR` (which is the region I use) and rerunning the previous `docker build` command.
 Remember to also change some region specific aspects of the NCL scripts located in `rasp/GM`

 You need the following in your region folder: